 The device is packed with a single 12-inch 16I Celestion Alnico Blue speaker and comes with a chunky weight of 48.5 lbs.

 When it comes to sound, many say think Stevie Ray Vaughan, and they aren’t too far off that’s.
 But a look at the controls reveals that the amp offers two different audio shapes: the Normal channel and the Top Boost channel.
 Both are nice and fuzzy, but the Top Boost really picks things up a notch and secures a handful of that natural guitar roar.

 Apart from that, you can control the level of Reverb and Tremolo.
 But as that gorgeous front grill suggests, this amp can offers just a mild to moderately strong overdrive, making it a perfect pick for blues and classic rock players.
 It’s one of the best 15w tube amps for the money.

 But there’s also a little trick we’d like to share with you to make this amp even stronger.
-As a matter of fact, this “trick” is the reason why we branded the Kustom Amps a hidden gem in the intro.
-It’s really simple: change the tubes it comes with right away and pack it up with something a tad stronger.
+If you’re looking to switch up the tube sound you get out of this (or any) amp, you can alter it easily by replacing the tubes with something a tad stronger.
 A pack of Tung Sol EL84s should work like a charm in our opinion:

 Replacing the stock tubes by investing a few more dollars in this section will go a long way in getting the absolute best sonic attack.